Skip to main content

 AttributeDescription

 https://coreweave.com/SAML/Attributes/RoleThe role for the credentials this call generates.
-Used in access policy evaluation and audit logs.
+CoreWeave uses this in access policy evaluation and audit logs.

-https://coreweave.com/SAML/Attributes/PrincipalNameThe principal (actor) making requests.
-Can be used in access policies and appears in audit logs.
+https://coreweave.com/SAML/Attributes/PrincipalNameThe principal (actor) that makes requests.
+You can use this in access policies, and it appears in audit logs.

 Example: Role attribute